-Eye decomposition is well-suited for stereo or multiple-view rendering.
-Each pipe renders a particular view (left, right, others).
+Eye decomposition is well-suited for stereo rendering.
+Each pipe renders a particular view (left or right).
 The final rendering depends on the type of display.
 As illustrated in Figure 8, if stereo is active, then each pipe view fills in the right or left buffer of the final rendering.
 This provides good load balancing and scalability, especially for stereo-view rendering, because the scene content remains similar during run time.